John Limbird

 John Limbird (1796? – 1883) was an English stationer, bookseller and publisher, characterised by an obituarist as "the father of our periodical writing".

 John Limbird was christened on 1 May 1796 in the parish of St. Nicholas, Glatton, Huntingdonshire, the sixth child of John Limbird and Elizabeth Hitchcock.
 He married Lucy Glover on 7 April 1817 in Godmanchester, Huntingdonshire.
 He had two daughters, Elizabeth Limbird born 1818 and Sally Dolby Limbird born 1823, both baptised at the Church of St Anne, Soho, London.

-From 1822 to 1847 Limbird published a twopenny weekly, The Mirror of Literature, Amusement, and Instruction, which has been characterized as "the first long-lived cheap periodical" in Britain.
+From 1822 to 1847 Limbird published a tuppenny weekly, The Mirror of Literature, Amusement, and Instruction, which has been characterized as "the first long-lived cheap periodical" in Britain.
 It was edited by Thomas Byerley, John Abraham Heraud, Percy Bolingbroke St John, and John Timbs.
 Late in 1847 it became the Mirror Monthly Magazine; and from 1849 to 1850 appeared finally as the London Review.
 He had a shop situated in London's Strand.